Roll20/roll20-character-sheets/README.md

 * **\<sheetname>.html** - This HTML file describes the structure and functionality of your character sheet.
 It might consist of [inputs to store user data](https://wiki.roll20.net/Building_Character_Sheets#Text_.26_Numbers), [buttons to make rolls](https://wiki.roll20.net/Button#Roll_Button) to the VTT, [repeating sections](https://wiki.roll20.net/Repeating_Sections) to store lists of information (like inventory items), or more advanced elements such as [roll templates](https://wiki.roll20.net/Building_Character_Sheets/Roll_Templates) or [sheet workers](https://wiki.roll20.net/Sheet_Worker_Scripts).
 * **\<sheetname>.css** - This CSS file is primarily responsible for adding styles to your character sheet.
 However, CSS can be very versatile and such is used for [much](https://wiki.roll20.net/CSS_Wizardry#Tabs), [much](https://wiki.roll20.net/CSS_Wizardry#Custom_Progress_Bar), [much](https://wiki.roll20.net/CSS_Wizardry#Clocks) more.
 * **preview.(jpg/png/gif)** - This image file is what users will see as a preview, before selecting your sheet.
-* **sheet.json** - This JSON file includes meta information about the sheet, including the filenames for your sheet, your credit as author(s), and much more.
-See [this document](https://wiki.roll20.net/Sheet.json) for more information.
+* **sheet.json** - This JSON file includes metadata about the sheet, including the filenames for your sheet, your credit as author(s), and much more.
+It's integral to your sheet being implemented correctly that this format is followed.
+Please see [this document](https://wiki.roll20.net/Sheet.json) for more information.

 ### Submission Guidelines